purdue-parking/server/PurdueParkingServer/README.txt

 		String time; - Formatted time style 'hh:mm'
 		String date; - Formatted 'mm/dd/yyyy'
 		String reason;
-		String towAddress; - Use 'N/A' if the car is not being towed
+		String towAddress; - Use null if the car is not being towed

 	Vehicle
 		String username; - Should be the username of the vehicle's owner